What is art therapy?

 Impact Arts offers three models of art therapy:

 - One-to-one art therapy: One-to-one sessions between a child (aged 5-12) and an art therapist

-- Parent/carer-child art therapy: Sessions involving a child (aged 5-12) their parent/carer and an art therapist, which helps develop bonding and attachment
+- Family Approach (Parent/carer): Sessions involving a child (aged 5-12) their parent/carer and an art therapist, which helps develop bonding and attachment

 - Therapeutic group work: Working in partnership with schools, an art therapist works with groups of up to six children aged 5-12 (group work is also available for those aged up to 15).

 Who is eligible?